-The next level is the default setting for a group (see Figure 26).
-To set the LISTSERV settings for an entire group in the user list, click on the group name rather than the user name (appears only if the account belongs to a group, see Figure 18).
+The next level is the default setting for a group (see Figure 31).
+To set the LISTSERV settings for an entire group in the user list, click on the group name (appears only if the account belongs to a group, see Figure 24).
 If defined on the group level, the group settings will override the global default settings for that group.
 The settings will apply to all accounts in the group, except for the settings "LISTSERV Client Address" and "LISTSERV Client Password".
 These two settings may be configured individually for each account in the group.
 Accounts in the group for which they are not configured will use the group's settings as the default.

 Individual accounts are the last level of settings for the LISTSERV Connection.
 Individual accounts can belong to a group (group user) or not belong to a group (single user).
 Settings for individual accounts will override default group and global settings.
 To set the LISTERV Connection for an individual account, click on the user name from the user list.
 The screen that opens is different depending on whether the account is a group user or a single user.
-Single user accounts can have all LISTSERV Connection settings defined (see Figure 26).
-Group user accounts can only define the settings for "LISTSERV Client Address" and "LISTSERV Client Password" (see Figure 27).
-These individual group settings result in a different LISTSERV e-mail address for each user so that jobs can be identified by owner in the LISTSERV logs.
+Single user accounts can have all LISTSERV Connection settings defined (see Figure 32).
+Group user accounts can only define the settings for "LISTSERV Client Address" and "LISTSERV Client Password" (see Figure 33).
+These individual group settings result in a different LISTSERV logs.